ArvidSilverlock/bitbuffer/README.md

 # bitbuffer
 Bit level manipulation of roblox's byte level buffers. :sunglasses:

-Only truly supports `UInts`, and I only plan to support `UInts`, roblox's `bit32` library (one of the two backbones of this whole module) doesn't support anything besides 32 bit unsigned integers.
+Only truly supports `UInts`, and I only plan to support `UInts`, roblox's `bit32` library (one of the backbones of this whole module) doesn't support anything besides 32 bit unsigned integers.

 ## API